jcu-eresearch/dc24-rich-data-capture/README.txt

 Getting Started
 ---------------

+!This needs to be updated!

 - cd <directory containing this file>

 - $venv/bin/python setup.py develop

 - $venv/bin/initialize_jcu.dc24.provisioning_db development.ini

-- $venv/bin/pserve development.ini
+- $venv/bin/pserve ../../development.ini (development.ini is contained in an external repository to seperate the code from the run configurations - use its location on your system)

-- Configure teh development.ini/production.ini pyramid_deform.tempdir to the desired temp folder
+- Configure the development.ini/production.ini pyramid_deform.tempdir to the desired temp folder
 - Setup a cron job or equivalent to remove old files (eg. daily).

+Note: Windows uses scripts instead of bin

 Editing Schemas
 ---------------